-Tourism and Outdoor Recreation is identified under the "strengthen" category in the sector framework for the Economic Blueprint - a project management tool designed to help regions identify and implement tactics that support sector growth.
+Tourism/Outdoor Recreation is identified under the strengthen category in the sector framework for the Economic Blueprint, which serves as a project management tool for the regions to use for identifying tactics to be completed in support of the growth of the sector.
 The Economic Blueprint is to be accompanied by a \$120 million commitment from the governor to support "ready-to-go" job-creating projects statewide over the next three years.